FrancRose/todo-react-rtk/README.md

+# TODO React App w/ React Toolkit & Redux
+This is a project for the full stack bootcamp certificate w/ UCSB.

+## By Francisco Rosete
+This is a basic CRUD app that allows you to manage a task/todo list.
+It is made w/ React, React Redux, React Router & Tailwind Css

+## Ideas for future improvement
+1. Add Framer motion for transition animations

+2. Sort function for completed/in progress tasks

+3. Dark/Light Mode toggle

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).